Room: King Willem Alexander

 Chair

-Lappeenranta/Lahti University of Technology LUT, FINLAND
+Lappeenranta/Lahti University of Technology, FINLAND

 University of Bologna, ITALY